MahatKC/6DOP/README.md

 - v0.2 - Still with a single movable joint, add a simple spatial obstacle (cube or sphere) and have the joint reach the target without hitting the obstacle
 - v0.3 - Add another movable joint, forbidding either of them of hitting the obstacle and having the edge of the last joint reach the obstacle (that being the goal for future versions as well)
 - v0.4 - Forbid the joints of hitting the floor (having that constraint for all joints added in future versions)
+- v0.5 - Add a third joint
-- v0.5 - Add a fourth joint
+- v0.6 - Add a fourth joint
-- v0.6 - Model collision of the joints' segments (having that constraint for all joints added in future versions)
+- v0.7 - Model collision of the joints' segments (having that constraint for all joints added in future versions)
-- v0.7 - Add a fifth joint
+- v0.8 - Add a fifth joint
 - v1.0 - Add a sixth joint, whose rotational axis is along its segment's axis
 - v1.1 - Improve the obstacle's shape to better simulate an actual head
 - v1.2 - Consider the width of the joints' segments to better simulate segment collision